Services and information

 If you submitted an application under the Alberta Opportunity Stream any time after June 14, 2018, the adjusted criteria will be applied to your application.
 This means you will not be assessed against the income threshold.

-The AINP will still check whether candidates are being paid the provincial minimum wage and whether they’re being paid the minimum wage for their occupation, set out in their Labour Market Impact Assessment or on Alberta’s Alis website.
+The AINP will still check whether candidates are being paid the provincial minimum wage and whether they’re being paid the minimum wage for their occupation, set out in their Labour Market Impact Assessment or in the Wages and Salaries in Alberta page on the alis website.
 Detailed selection criteria for wages are available on the website.

 Successful nominees already have jobs when they apply to the program, which helps to show that they can support themselves and their families.